Deepa1-web/BE-Computer/README.md

-I have included the notes and papers of BE Computer which helps stdents in study and examination.
+I have included the notes and papers of BE Computer by semester  which helps students in study and examination.